olamijulo/dynamic_background/README.md

 # dynamic_background

-An app that generates new random colors on tap on anywhere on the screen.
+An app that generates new random bakground colors on tap on anywhere on the screen.